MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 For more information about how bootstrap tokens work with Intune, see [Set up enrollment for macOS devices](../enrollment/macos-enroll.md).

-### UI improvements when Android enrollment is available but not required<-- 8764312  -->
+### UI improvements when Android enrollment is available but not required<!-- 8764312  -->
 We're updating the iconography users see in the Company Portal for Android when *Device enrollment* for *End user experiences* on your Intune tenants *Customization* page is set to **Available, no prompts**.
 The changes will make it easier for users to recognize when enrollment is available to them, but not required.

 ### Enroll to co-management from Windows Autopilot<!-- 11300628 -->